 A powertrain warranty is the most basic level of coverage available, specifically looking out for your engine, drivetrain, and transmission.
 This is an excellent option for anyone who only wants to protect the most expensive components of their vehicle, but it will leave you open to unwanted costs if other parts fail, like your brake pads.

-Unlike MBIs, extended warranties accommodate high-mileage cars and are recommended when buying a used vehicle.
-On top of that, additional benefits and perks are almost always part of an extended warranty.
-Not all providers offer the same bonuses, so shop around for the best deal.
-A great example is our Endurance Elite membership, which grants you access to everything from tire replacement/repair to movie tickets.
+Extended warranties and auto protection plans accommodate high-mileage cars and are recommended when buying a used vehicle.
+On top of that, additional benefits and perks can be part of an extended warranty, like 24/7 roadside assistance or flat tire coverage.
+Not all providers offer the same bonuses, so shop around for the best deal and bonuses.

 How Much Does an Extended Warranty Cost?